-Air purging from the Power Trim and Tilt unit.

-Entrapped air in the Power Trim & Tilt unit will cause poor tilting movement and increased noise.
-With the outboard motor mounted on the boat, set the manual release valve to the Manual side, and tilt the outboard motor manually up/down 5-6 times while checking the oil level.
-When done, close the valve by turning it clockwise towards the Power side
+3 Air purging from the Power Tilt unit.
+Entrapped air in the Power Tilt unit will cause poor tilting movement.
+With the outboard motor mounted on the boat, set the manual release valve to the Manual side, and tilt the outboard motor manually up/ down 5-6 times while checking the oil level.
+When done.close the valve by turning it clockwise towards the Power side.

-2. Periodic Inspection
+2. Periodic inspection